spacemeshos/testnet-guide/backup.md

-# Backup up your wallet
+# Backing up your wallet